ANZ Savings Accounts

 - You can check balances from your home screen without logging in to your phone app

 - There is voice ID for payments over $1000

 How to apply for a ANZ savings account

 Before applying for a ANZ savings account, consider comparing it against some other savings accounts on the market to ensure it is the right one for you.

 You can apply for a ANZ savings account online, provided you have the correct documentation:

 - At least one form of ID, such as your driver’s license or passport

 - Accurate personal information, such as your name, date of birth, address and phone number

 Once your account is opened, ANZ may require you to transfer in a minimum amount before your account can be activated – check the PDS document for more information on how much you might need to deposit.

 ANZ was founded in 1835 in London and Sydney as the Bank of Australasia.
-As one of the ‘Big 4 Banks’ in Australia, ANZ is the largest banking group in the Pacific and New Zealand region and, according to its website, is ranked among the top 50 banks in the world.
-Its current headquarters is located in Melbourne.
+ANZ is one of the big four banks in Australia, and is the largest banking group in the Pacific and New Zealand region.
+According to ANZ’s website, the company is ranked among the top 50 banks in the world, operating in 33 markets globally.
+Its current headquarters are located in Melbourne.